BEAUTIFULUU/BusinessApp/README.md

     - In folder db open entrypoint.sql

-    - In GRANT ALL PRIVILEGES ON *.* TO 'mysql'@'%' WITH GRANT OPTION; set 'mysql' to your MYSQ_USER from dev.env Build Docker Compose:
+    - In GRANT ALL PRIVILEGES ON *.* TO 'mysql'@'%' WITH GRANT OPTION; set 'mysql' to your MYSQL_USER from dev.env Build Docker Compose:

 	- Run the "command docker-compose build" to build the Docker containers.